-Missouri's Constitutional Carry became law on January 1, 2017.
+Missouri's constitutional carry became law on January 1, 2017.
 Residents who wish to purchase guns need to pass a background check, but it is relatively brief and not as extensive as the one previously used for concealed carry permits.
 Missouri became the 11th state to pass Constitutional Carry.

 Some U.S. states have a limited form of concealed carry without a permit.
 These states are as follows:

-In the state of Illinois, a permit is not required to carry a handgun that is unloaded and fully enclosed.
-In New Mexico, it is legal to carry a loaded, concealed weapon while traveling in a vehicle, including cars, motorcycles, bicycles, and on horseback.
+In Illinois, a permit is not required to carry a handgun that is unloaded and fully enclosed.
+In New Mexico, it is legal to carry a loaded, concealed weapon while traveling in a vehicle, including cars, motorcycles, bicycles, and horseback.
 In Oklahoma, legal residents of states that allow concealed carry without a permit can carry a weapon without a permit in the state provided they meet all legal requirements for permitless carry in their state and have a valid photo I.D.

-Montana does not quite make the cut for Constitutional Carry because it authorizes people to carry without a permit in restricted non-populated areas in Montana.
+Montana does not quite make the cut for constitutional carry because it authorizes people to carry without a permit in restricted non-populated areas in Montana.